 Paragraph 4: Any entity, whether an arbitral tribunal or other dispute resolution body, rendering a decision in accordance with the dispute resolution provisions of the Contract, shall have the authority to determine the contractual consequences of any alleged non-compliance with this ICC Anti-corruption Clause.

-OPTION III: REFERENCE TO A CORPORATE ANTI-CORRUPTION COMPLIANCE PROGRAMME, AS DESCRIBED IN ARTICLE 10 IN THE 2011 RULES
+OPTION III: REFERENCE TO A CORPORATE ANTI-CORRUPTION COMPLIANCE PROGRAMME, AS DESCRIBED IN ARTICLE 11 OF THE 2023 RULES

-Paragraph 1: Each Party has put into place, at the date of the entering into force of the Contract, or undertakes to put into place soon thereafter, a corporate anti-corruption compliance programme, as described in Article 10 of the 2011 ICC Rules on Combating Corruption, adapted to its particular circumstances and capable of detecting Corruption and of promoting a culture of integrity in its organisation.
+Paragraph 1: Each Party has put into place, at the date of the entering into force of the Contract, or undertakes to put into place soon thereafter, a corporate anti-corruption compliance programme, as described in Article 11 of the 2023 ICC Rules on Combating Corruption, adapted to its particular circumstances and capable of detecting Corruption and of promoting a culture of integrity in its organisation.